openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 Output: cjc --import-path build -O0 -O1 -O2 ...
 ```

-By configuring this field, multiple binary outputs can be generated simultaneously (when generating multiple binary outputs, the `-o, --output <value>` option will be invalid).
+By configuring this field, multiple binary products can be generated simultaneously (when generating multiple binary products, the `-o, --output <value>` option will be invalid).
 Example:

-Example of source code structure, with the module name `demo`:
+Example of source code structure, with the module name as `demo`:

 ```text
 src